shengruduzhou/Feedback_System/README.md

 Feedback visualization system

-The implementatio of the bachelor's thesis code
+The implementation of the bachelor's thesis code